seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 Implementing responsive images took some time.
 I leveraged an 11ty plugin called [eleventy-img](https://www.11ty.dev/docs/plugins/image/) and even modified how I used it to cover images in markdown—mainly those inserted when writing articles with Decap CMS.

-I identified a few "presets" for different images use cases, for instance my blog article have a hero image, which are a consistent size width wise.
+I identified a few presets for different images use cases, for instance my blog articles can have a hero image, which are a consistent size width wise so I wanted specific sized images for that.

 My first attempt was good, but I need to do more as I wasn't using the `sizes` attribute correctly, thats where this handy bookmarklet called [RespImageLint - Linter for Responsive Images](https://ausi.github.io/respimagelint/) helped out.
 It evaluated where I was going wrong and suggest changes.
 Its still not 100% perfect but its far better.

-After is all said and done this was the final result of my work.
+After is all said and done this was the final result of all my work.

 ![Network traffic results 27th of January 2025, 8 requests, 38 kilobytes transferred, 58 kilobytes total](assets/uploads/jan-27-2025-results-final.jpg)